Chicago State Cougars men's basketball

 The Chicago State Cougars men's basketball team represents Chicago State University in Chicago, Illinois, United States.
-The team currently competes as an independent and is led by second-year coach Gerald Gillion, who was hired on July 19, 2021.
+The team currently competes in the Northeast Conference and is led by first-year coach Landon Bussie, who was hired on March 20, 2025.
 The Cougars play their home games at the Emil and Patricia Jones Convocation Center.
-The Cougars currently do not play in an NCAA Division I conference after departing from the WAC (Western Athletic Conference) in 2022.
+They joined the Northeast Conference in the 2024-2025 season.

-The 2012–13 Cougars won the Great West Conference tournament championship to earn an automatic bid to the CollegeInsider.com Tournament.
+The 2012–13 Cougars won the Great West Conference tournament championship to earn an automatic bid to the CollegeInsider.com Tournament, since this conference did not have an auto-bid to the NCAA Tournament.
+The Cougars have never appeared in the NCAA tournament.